-Under Budget 2020 applicable from 1st April 2020 i.e. FY 2020-21, Dividend Distribution Tax (DDT) was abolished.
-As a result, the Finance Minister introduced a new Section 194K to deduct TDS on Dividend from Mutual Funds.
+Under Budget 2020 applicable from 1st April 2020 i.e. FY 2020-21, Dividend Distribution Tax – DDT was abolished.
+As a result, the Finance Minister introduced a new Section 194K of the Income Tax Act to deduct TDS on Dividends from Mutual Funds.

 - Nature of Payment